d12frosted/elpa-mirror/gnu/denote-readme.txt

         `denote-excluded-directories-regexp'.
 Note that the
         `denote-directory' accepts a directory-local value for what we call “silos” ([Maintain separate directories for notes]).

-  Function `denote-directory-files-matching-regexp'
-        Return list of files matching `REGEXP' in `denote-directory-files'.

-  Function `denote-all-files'
-        Return the list of Denote files in the variable `denote-directory'.
-With optional `OMIT-CURRENT', do not include the current Denote file in the returned list.

   Function `denote-file-name-relative-to-denote-directory'
         Return name of `FILE' relative to the variable